 The girls are young enough to be offered school lunches free of charge at their state school, which is amazing and something worth mentioning as it helps so many families across the country.
-We take advantage of those services a few days a week with select meals the girls enjoy and they love the experience with their friends.
-But I have also never seen or tried the food they eat, so it’s not a shared experience between us.
+We take advantage of those services a few days a week with select meals the girls enjoy and they love the experience shared with their friends.
+But I have never seen or tried the food they eat, so it’s not a shared experience between us.
 Part of the reason I send packed lunches is to share mealtime with them, even if I’m not physically there.
 I tuck in their favourite cheese into their sandwich or add a few little finger foods like dates or olives that I know they love, alongside a quick note to say hi or tell them a joke.
-I don’t spend more than ten minutes making their lunches each evening (I make them either in the midst of dinner prep or straight after the meal is finished so the task doesn’t linger on my to do list).
+I don’t spend more than ten minutes making their lunches most evenings.
 They aren’t fancy or very interesting really- certainly not by social media standards.
 But it’s my way of sharing a little bit of their day with them, so it doesn’t feel like it’s been eight hours since we last interacted.

 I’m going to go against the grain of most parents I know by saying rather than dread making packed lunches (unless, like this morning the thought of forgetting them is what has woken me up in a cold panic) I actually really enjoy making them.
 There, I said it.